-I use mathematical and computational models to investigate evolutionary genetics phenomena, with a keen interest in mating system evolution; adaptation in different environments, and its potential costs; invasions and emergence of parasites; and creating statistics for genomic analysis.
+I use mathematical and computational models to investigate evolutionary genetics phenomena, with a keen interest in mating system evolution, and how it interacts with natural selection.

 Below is a selection of topics I’m either currently working on, or have worked on and still retain an interest in.
 However, I’m always interested to discuss potential projects, so please contact me if you have an idea that you’d like to discuss further.